rsocket/rsocket-kotlin/README.md

         }
     }
 }
-server.handlerJob.join() //wait for server to finish
+serverInstance.coroutineContext.job.join() // wait for server to finish
 ```

 ### More samples: